kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 A server SHOULD transmit non-progressive responses one by one, preferably in the order the requests were generated.
-Doing so maximizes the chance of the client making progress in processing the composition of the HTTP responses at the earliest moments.
+Doing so maximizes the chance of the client making progress in using the composition of the HTTP responses at the earliest moment.

 The following example shows a request for a JPEG file with the urgency parameter set to `non-blocking` and the progressive parameter set to `1`.